Production Specific - Departmental Guidance

 - PPE should be worn for the duration of person-to-person contact.

-- Review individual airport and airline requirements for the use of face coverings or other PPE.
+- Employer shall review individual airport and airline requirements for the use of face coverings or other PPE.

-- Review state guidelines for travel restrictions or quarantine requirements.
+- The Employer shall provide state guidelines for travel restrictions or quarantine requirements.
 Links to state COVID-19 websites and information on travel, quarantine, and other orders are available via the Association of State and Territorial Health Officers.

-- Review CDC guidelines and considerations for domestic travel.
+- The Employer shall provide CDC guidelines and considerations for domestic travel.

-- Review the U.S. State Department Travel Advisory for your intended destination, as well as the COVID-19 Country Specific Information.
+- The Employer shall provide the U.S. State Department Travel Advisory for your intended destination, as well as the COVID-19 Country Specific Information.

-- Review the U.S. Embassy website of the country you plan to travel to in order to determine if there are any entry restrictions or quarantine requirements for U.S. citizens.
+- The Employer shall provide the U.S. Embassy website of the country you plan to travel to in order to determine if there are any entry restrictions or quarantine requirements for U.S. citizens.

 - For travelers returning to the U.S., review U.S. Department of Homeland Security guidelines, entry restrictions, and quarantine requirements.

-- Review CDC health advisories and travel recommendations by country.
+- The Employer shall provide CDC health advisories and travel recommendations by country.

-- Review CDC guidelines for returning from international travel.
+- The Employer shall provide CDC guidelines for returning from international travel.

-- Review any World Health Organization (WHO) specific guidance for countries/regions you will be visiting.
+- The Employer shall provide any World Health Organization (WHO) specific guidance for countries/regions you will be visiting.

 - Encourage the use of a remote video village to be used whenever possible.